-recautions for safe handling Safe handling Containers, even those that have been emptied, may contain explosive vapours.
-Do NOT cut, trill, grind, weld or perform similar operations on or near containers.
-DO NOT allow clothing wet with material to stay in contact with skin The substance may concentrate around the container opening for example.
 Purchases of peroxidisable chemicals should be restricted to ensure that the chemical is used completely before it can become peroxidised.

-A responsible person should maintain an inventory of peroxidisable chemicals or annotate the general chemical inventory to indicate which chemicals as subject to peroxidised.
-The person or laboratory receiving the chemical should be determined.
-The chemical should either be treated to remove peroxides or disposed of before this date.
-The person or laboratory receiving the chemical should be safe to store for 18 months.
-Oppened containers neceived from the supplier should be safe to store for 18 months.
-Avoid all personal contact, including inhalation.
-Wear protective clothing when risk of overexposure occurs.
-Use in a well-ventilated area.
-Prevent concentration in hollows and sumps.
-DO NOT enter confined spaces until atmosphere has been checked.
-Avoid arnol and should not sources.
-Avoid arnol and should not sources.
-Avoid contact when handling.
-Avoid contact when handling.
-Avoid contact when handling.
-Avoid contact when handling.
-Avoid ontact with incompatible materials.
-When handling, DO NOT espart. drink or smoke.
-Keep containers securely sealed when not in use.
-Avoid others should be containers.
-Avoid others should be containers.
-Avoid others should be containers.
-Avoid others should be alundered separately.
-Were nandracture's storage and handling.
-Wore others should be personale.
-Avoid others should be launde Other information Store in original containers in approved flammable liquid storage area.
-Store away from incompatible materials in a cool, dry, well-ventilated area.
-DO NOT store in pits, depressions, basements or areas where vapours may be trapped.
-No smoking, naked lights, heat or ignition sources.
-Storage areas should be clearly identified, well illuminated, clear of obstruction and accessible only to trained and authorised personnel - adequate security must be provided so that unauthorised personnel do not have access.
-Store according to applicable regulations for flammable materials for storage tanks, containers, piping, buildings, rooms, cabinets, allowable quantitie and minimum storage distances.
-Use non-sparking ventilation systems, approved explosion proof equipment and intrinsically safe electrical systems.
-Have appropriate extinguishing capability in storage area (e.g. portable fire extinguishers - dry chemical, foam or carbon dioxide) and flammable gas detectors.
-Keep adsorbents for leaks and spills readily available.
-Protect containers against physical damage and check regularly for leaks.
-Observe manufacturer's storage and handling recommendations contained within this SDS.
-In addition, for tank storages (where appropriate): Store in grounded, properly designed and approved vessels and away from incompatible materials.
-For bulk storages, consider use of floating roof or nitrogen blanketed vessels; where venting to atmosphere is possible, equip storage tank vents with flame arrestors; inspect tank vents during winter conditions for vapour/ ice build-up.
-Storage tanks should be above ground and diked to hold entire contents.
+- A responsible person should maintain an inventory of peroxidisable chemicals or annotate the general chemical inventory to indicate which chemicals are subject to peroxidation.
+An expiration date should be determined.
+The chemical should either be treated to remove peroxides or disposed of before this - Fig. The person or laboratory receiving the chemical should record a receipt date on the bottle.
+The individual opening the container should add an opening - Unopened containers received from the supplier should be safe to store for 18 months. - Opened containers should not be stored for more than 12 months. - Avoid all personal contact, including inhalation. - Wear protective clothing when risk of overexposure occurs. - Use in a well-ventilated area.
+Safe handling - Prevent concentration in hollows and sumps. - DO NOT enter confined spaces until atmosphere has been checked - Avoid smoking, naked lights or ignition sources. - Avoid generation of static electricity. - DO NOT use plastic bucket - Earth all lines and equipment. - Use spark-free tools when handling. - Avoid contact with incompatible materials. - When handling, DO NOT eat, drink or smoke

+- Keep containers securely sealed when not in use. - Avoid physical damage to containers - Always wash hands with soap and water after handling. - Work clothes should be laundered separately. - Use good occupational work practice - Observe manufacturer's storage and handling recommendations contained within this SDS. - Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions. - ▶ Store in original containers in approved flammable liquid storage area. - Store away from incompatible materials in a cool, dry, well-ventilated area. - DO NOT store in pits, depressions, basements or areas where vapours may be trapped. - No smoking, naked lights, heat or ignition sources - Storage areas should be clearly identified, well illuminated, clear of obstruction and accessible only to trained and authorised personnel adequate security must be provided so that unauthorised personnel do not have access. - Store according to applicable regulations for flammable materials for storage tanks, containers, piping, buildings, rooms, cabinets, allowable quantities and minimum storage distances - Use non-sparking ventilation systems, approved explosion proof equipment and intrinsically safe electrical systems. - ► Have appropriate extinguishing capability in storage area (e.g. portable fire extinguishers dry chemical, foam or carbon dioxide) and flammable gas detectors - ▶ Keep adsorbents for leaks and spills readily available. - Protect containers against physical damage and check regularly for leaks. - Observe manufacturer's storage and handling recommendations contained within this SDS.

+In addition, for tank storages (where appropriate):

+- ▶ Store in grounded, properly designed and approved vessels and away from incompatible materials. - For bulk storages, consider use of floating roof or nitrogen blanketed vessels; where venting to atmosphere is possible, equip storage tank vents with flame arrestors; inspect tank vents during winter conditions for vapour/ ice build-up - ▶ Storage tanks should be above ground and diked to hold entire contents.